adaptant-labs/node-feature-discovery/README.md

 __In the example above:__
 - A node would contain the label: `feature.node.kubernetes.io/custom-my.kernel.feature=true` if the node has `kmod1` _AND_ `kmod2` kernel modules loaded.
+- A node would contain the label: `feature.node.kubernetes.io/custom-my.path.feature=true` if the node contains a `/sys/firmware/fdt` file in its local filesystem.
 - A node would contain the label: `feature.node.kubernetes.io/custom-my.pci.feature=true` if the node contains a PCI device with a PCI vendor ID of `15b3` _AND_ PCI device ID of `1014` _OR_ `1017`.
 - A node would contain the label: `feature.node.kubernetes.io/custom-my.usb.feature=true`